-To identify risks of material missistement due to fraud ("fraud risks") we assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
+To identify risks of material misstatement due to fraud ("fraud risks") we assessed events or conditions that could indicate an incentive or pressure to commit fraud or provide an opportunity to commit fraud.
 Our risk assessment procedures included:

-- Enquiring of directors and internal audit as to the Group's high-level policies and procedures to prevent and detect fraud, including the internal audit function, and the Group's channel for "whistleblowing, as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board minutes. - Using analytical procedures to identify any unusual or unexpected relationships.
+- Enquiring of the general partners' high-level policies and procedures to prevent and detect fraud, as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading partner minutes. - · Using analytical procedures to identify any unusual or unexpected relationships.

-We communicated identified fraud risks throughout the audit team and remained siert to any indications of fraud throughout the audit.
+We communicated identified fraud risks throughout the audit team and remained alert to any indications of fraud throughout the audit.

-As required by auditing standards, we perform procedures to address the risk of management override of controls, in particular the risk that Group management may be in a position to make inappropriate accounting entries.
+As required by auditing standards, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries.
 On this audit we do not believe there is a fraud risk related to revenue recognition because there are limited incentives, rationalizations and/or opportunities to fraudulently adjust revenue recognition.

 We did not identify any additional fraud risks.
 We also performed procedures including:

-- · identifying journal entries to test based on risk criteria and comparing the Identified entries to supporting documentation.
-These included those posted by senior finance management and those posted to unusual accounts.

-Assessing significant accounting estimates for bias,
+- Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
+These included those posted to unusual account combinations. - Assessing significant accounting estimates for bias.